Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

-of the group $G$ with values on differentiable forms of $M$, tensor the symmetric algebra of the dual of the Lie algebra; Getzler has shown that there is an isomorphism of rings to the equivariant cohomology

-The model for equivariant cohomology of Getzler, that uses differentiable cohomology, is very well suited to our purpose of relating the equivariant cohomology to the symmetries of principal $\real[n]$ bundles over $T[1]M$.
-Let us first recall the definition of the cohomology groups (se \cite{Getzler})
+The model for equivariant differential forms of Getzler is very well suited to our purpose of relating the equivariant cohomology to the symmetries of principal $\real[n]$ bundles over $T[1]M$.
+Let us first recall the definition of these equivariant differential forms (see \cite{Getzler}), and then we will explain the relation to the symmetries of $\real[n]$ bundles over $T[1]M$.